ucsb-cs9/s25/_lab/lab04.md

 If we do reach a part of the network from which we cannot move anywhere, a Stack data structure can help us keep track of coordinates we've visited and allow us to "backtrack" to a certain point.

-More context on this specific problem is covered in the book (See **Recursion Chapter 4.6: Exploring a Maze**, or [5.11 in the online book](https://runestone.academy/ns/books/published/pythonds/Recursion/ExploringaMaze.html)).
-The book explains how this problem can be solved recursively, but in this lab we will not use recursion - rather we will do what recursion does for us and manually keep track of positions visited using our implementation of a Stack data structure.

 ## Traversing the Network